 Not every tattoo artist will do a cover up and not every cover up tattoo will result in a favorable result.
 It’s very important when selecting an artist that you review their work, preferably tattoos that have been healed for 6 months or more.
 This is the best way to ensure you’re getting a great, new tattoo and not just a good tattoo cover up.

+When there cannot be any compromise in redoing a tattoo and the absolute best possible results are needed, laser tattoo removal will be the right option to choose.
+New to tattoo removal and need to know how does tattoo removal work?
+Removery uses lasers to target the pigment particles that make up tattoos in the second layer of the skin and break them down into smaller particles to the body’s immune system can remove them efficiently.
 Most tattoo removal treatments require less than five minutes of laser treatment and full removal is usually completed in about 8-12 office visits.
 Tattoos on older skin will often show faster results though, because the immune system has started the work for us.
 Tattooing was also not nearly as advanced 40+ years ago, so the amount of ink and saturation tends to be significantly less compared to newer tattoos.
 The treatment process is non-evasive with minimal downtime, many clients pop into our studios for treatment on their lunch breaks.

 The pain level is akin to being tattooed but slightly different, it’s a tolerable annoyance for most and the pain subsides nearly immediately when the tattoo removal treatment has concluded.
 The cost per treatment will vary based on the size of the tattoo.

 When the time comes that you no longer love the tattoo on your skin there are a lot of options.
 Redoing a tattoo isn’t as simple as just picking a new design, reworking the tattoo has some limitations, too.
 If the goal with a new tattoo is to have minimal to no compromise, laser tattoo removal might make the most sense.
+Talk with the world’s best tattoo removal experts to start exploring some options at 866-399-4116, we’d love to start a conversation and offer a free consultation.

 We’re on a mission to give you the most straightforward, easy and efficient laser tattoo removal experience.
 Your estimate will be entirely bespoke to your tattoo; the size, the colors, the ink.
 It won’t take long and afterwards you’ll have a plan to finally get rid of your unwanted tattoo and get back to being you.